jenniesf/QR-code-generator/README.md

 This application was created utilizing a javascript library from https://github.com/davidshimjs.

 <h3 id="whatILearned">What I Learned</h3>
-I learned about javascript libraries, QR codes and how it works, and min.js.
+I learned about javascript libraries, QR codes and its intricacies, and min.js.

 <h3 id="optimizations">Optimizations:</h3>
 I would like to provide the following future features/optimizations: